chloengdt/School_District_Analysis/School_District_Analysis_Report.md

 - Thomas High School ranking dropped out of top 5 (2nd place to 8th place)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Summary
--Removed 9th grade score of Thomas High School had negative affect on the District report as overall passing grade and average scores for both Reading and Math dropped slightly.
+- Removed 9th grade score of Thomas High School had negative affect on the District report as overall passing grade and average scores for both Reading and Math dropped slightly.
 - The school summary report affect slightly respectively to other schools in the district.
 - Thomas High School performance report was greatly affected as their ranking dropped from second place to 8 place, the passing perecentage was dramatically decreased.